 Our commitment to equality, diversity and inclusion

-We want to make applying for jobs here as easy as possible and we are committed to delivering a great candidate experience.
-Fairness and equity are one of our key values and we make sure this is reflected in our application and assessment processes.
+We aim to make applying for jobs straightforward and deliver a great candidate experience.
+Fairness and equity are core values reflected throughout our recruitment and assessment processes.

 As an equal opportunities employer, we are committed to improving the diversity of our workforce to better reflect the communities we serve and welcome applications from everyone.